Thompson apology leads to ethics complaint dismissal

 Thompson is still facing calls from DFL state leaders — including Gov. Tim Walz and House Speaker Melissa Hortman — to resign amid reports of multiple domestic violence allegations between 2003 and 2011.

 Lucero's complaint has been the only formal ethics complaint filed in the House against Thompson.
-The Ethics Committee has the power to recommend expulsion or censure of a House member after taking public testimony on any complaints.
+The Ethics Committee has the power to recommend expulsion or censure of a House member after taking public testimony on a complaint.

 "I believe it is important that matters relating to Rep. Thompson proceed through the Ethics Committee process and that the House as a whole makes a final decision on any consequences that it deems appropriate," said Hortman, of Brooklyn Park.